bluedotimpact/tech-lead-test/README.md

 ### Step 6: Verify Success

-After running the application with `npm run dev`, navigate to the health check page.
+After running the application with `npm run dev`, navigate to http://localhost:3000.
 You should see something like this:

 ![Database Success](./public/sucess.png)